 - Signing Independent Contractor Agreements.
 Any time that you hire a contractor, it’s a good idea to develop a written agreement to clearly define the parameters of the relationship, which can prevent later disputes and be useful in the case of an audit.
 The written agreement should refer to the worker as a “contractor” and should describe the services to be performed, the defined term during which they are to be performed, and the amount of the “contract payment” (not wages).
 The agreement should not require the contractor to work full-time and should clearly indicate that the contractor is not prevented from taking on other work.
 A sample agreement can be found here.

 - Understanding Taxes.
 As an employer, it can be cumbersome and expensive to hire an employee.
 You are required to withhold income tax and Social Security and Medicare taxes from an employee’s paycheck.
 You are also required to pay half of the Social Security and Medicare taxes and various federal taxes (e.g., unemployment and payroll) in addition to state and local unemployment and worker compensation taxes.
 By contrast, with an independent contractor, the tax burden lies with the contractor, not the employer.
-Your obligation is only to issue a 1099-MISC to any contractor paid more the $600 in a year.
+Your obligation is only to issue a 1099-IC to any contractor paid more than $600 in a year.
 It is the contractor’s responsibility to pay all taxes.

 These are just a few highlights.
 For more information and links to additional resources, read the IRS’s guide Independent Contractor (Self-Employed) or Employee?
 You should also consult with your attorney.